-19 Building Envelopes
+19. Building Envelopes

-If building envelope is shown on a Plan of Subdivision or within a Memorandum of Common Provisions it must be adhered to.
+If building envelopes are shown on the Plan of Subdivision or within a Memorandum of Common Provisions, it must be adhered to.

 It is the responsibility of the applicant to investigate the existence of any building envelopes prior to design and submission to the BBDAC.